 See Related: Best Day Trips from Dresden

 15. Plan a Trip to the Insel Mainau

 Spread over 110 acres, Insel Mainau is a beautiful island on Lake Constance.
 This Flower Island attracts tourists with different tastes to its tropical vegetation, spectacular gardens, and parks.
 The island can be accessed by boat or through a pedestrian bridge connected to the mainland.

-If you admire nature, this island is one of the best places to visit in Germany.
+If you admire nature, this island is one of Germany’s best places to visit.
 Take some hours from your routine to explore this stunning natural beauty.
 Early fall and late spring are the best seasons to visit this lovely flower island!

 16. Try German Beer

 German beer is brewed to ancient exacting standards and is widely regarded as the best beer in the world.
-It is enjoyed throughout the country and is actually considered a food, so it isn’t taxed.
-In fact, most bottles of German beer are cheaper than bottled water!
+It is enjoyed throughout the country and is actually considered food, so it isn’t taxed.
+Most bottles of German beer are cheaper than bottled water!